ionic-team/stencil-site/docs-md/basics/handling-arrays.md

 Stencil components update when props or state on a component change.
 For performance and simplicity, Stencil only compares references for changes, and will not re-render when data inside of an array or object changes.

-Treating data as non-mutable is an industry trend and these techniques will soon become a trusted part of your JavaScript toolbox.
+To update array or object data, use the following techniques which are fast-becoming a core part of the modern JavaScript Developer toolbox.

 ### Updating arrays